 Within Waimea Bay only:

-- To take and possess any finfish with hook-and-line from the shoreline, with not more than two poles per person and one line per pole, with no more than two hooks per line.
+- To take and possess any finfish with hook-and-line from shore, with not more than two poles per person and one line per pole, with no more than two hooks per line.

 - To take with legal nets and possess ‘ōpelu during August and September, and akule during November and December.

-- To fish for, take or injure any marine life (including eggs), or possess in the water any device that may be used for the taking of marine life, except as indicated in permitted activities above.
+- To fish for, take, injure, kill, possess or remove any marine life (including eggs), except as indicated in permitted activities above.

-- To snag any akule while fishing from the shoreline of Waimea Bay according to “permitted” activities above.
+- To snag any akule while fishing from the shore of Waimea Bay according to permitted activities above.